 One other thing I like about my spectrophotometer is its ability to handle color profiles for printers, projectors and different types of displays.

 I used an inexpensive Huey colorimeter for a long time (though not as often as I should), but its accuracy has really declined.
-When I compare its results to the X-Rite Colormunki Photo I recently purchased, the difference is quite noticeable.
-Now I can see the same color calibration on my iMac and my MacBook Pro, and I don't have to worry about degradation.
+The difference is quite noticeable when comparing its results to the Calibite ColorChecker Display Plus I use.
+Now I can see the same color calibration on my iMac and my MacBook Pro, and I don’t have to worry about degradation.

 Creating Color Calibration Profiles

-Calibrating your monitor and printer is the first step to making sure that you have color consistency on your devices.
-However, you can take it another step with the X-Rite Color Checker Passport.
+Calibrating your monitor and printer is the first step to ensuring color consistency on your devices.
+However, you can take it another step with the Calibrite Color Checker Passport.